insanedust/regapp/README.md

 ## Getting Started

-Install Prerequisites below and follow install instructions.
+Install prerequisites below and follow install instructions.

 ### Prerequisites

 Node.js needs to installed, application has been tested with V9.11.1 and V10.1.0 https://nodejs.org.
-MongoDB needs to be installed, current tested version is V3.6 https://www.mongodb.com/.
+MongoDB needs to be installed, current tested version is V 3.6 https://www.mongodb.com/.

 ### Installing